Mullaly History, Family Crest & Coats of Arms

 - Celia Mullaly, aged 3, who landed in America from Rathdowney, Ireland, in 1909

-- Hannah Mullaly, aged 5, who emigrated to the United States from Rathdowney, Ireland, in 1909
+- Hannah Mullaly, aged 5, who immigrated to the United States from Rathdowney, Ireland, in 1909

-- John Mullaly, aged 9, who emigrated to the United States from Rathdowney, Ireland, in 1909
+- John Mullaly, aged 9, who immigrated to the United States from Rathdowney, Ireland, in 1909

 - James Mullaly, aged 38, who landed in America from Sandymount, Ireland, in 1910